Alliance for the Re-liberation of Somalia

-The Alliance for the Re–liberation of Somalia (ARS) was a political party formed in Eritrea during September 2007 as the successor to the Islamic Courts Union (ICU) during the Ethiopian military occupation of Somalia.
+The Alliance for the Re–liberation of Somalia (ARS) was a political party formed in Eritrea in September 2007 as an Islamist-led but broad-based coalition that served as the political successor to the Islamic Courts Union (ICU) during the Ethiopian military occupation of Somalia.
 It served as the principal political opposition to the Transitional Federal Government of Somalia (TFG) and participated in the 2007 and 2008 years of the insurgency.

 During mid-2008 the alliance divided into two wings over the issue of peace negotiations with the TFG while Ethiopian troops were still occupying Somalia, one wing in Djibouti led by Sharif Sheikh Ahmed was willing to negotiate and the other in Asmara led by Hassan Dahir Aweys demanded Ethiopian troops withdraw first.

-In June 2008, the Djibouti wing of the ARS and TFG signed a historic agreement that resulted integration of the ARS into the Somali transitional parliament.
-By January 2009, Sharif Ahmed, the former head of both the ICU and the ARS, was elected as the President of Somalia.
+In June 2008, the Djibouti wing of the ARS and TFG signed a historic agreement that resulted integration of the ARS into the Somali transitional parliament by the end of the year.
+In January 2009, Sharif Ahmed, the former head of both the ICU and the ARS, was elected as the President of Somalia.

 History of the ARS

 Formation

-Members of the Islamic Courts Union, Transitional Federal Government officials, Somali diaspora and prominent figures of Somali civic society united to form a political party in Asmara, the capital of Eritrea.
+Members of the Islamic Courts Union, Transitional Federal Government officials opposed to the Ethiopian invasion, Somali diaspora and prominent figures of Somali civic society united to form a political party in Asmara, the capital of Eritrea.
 Roughly 400 delegates of the Somali Congress for Liberation and Reconstitution, which included members such as ICU Executive chairman Sharif Sheikh Ahmed, former TFG Speaker of Parliament Sharif Hassan Sheikh Aden, former Somali National Army General Jama Mohamed Ghalib, former TFG Deputy Prime Minister Hussein Mohamed Farrah, along with prominent members of women's groups approved a constitution and committee.
 The newly formed 191-member Central Committee was chaired by Sharif Hassan Sheikh Aden.

-Al-Shabaab would reject an invitation to join the conference and later condemned the alliance.
-Reporters present for the creation of the ARS believed it was unlikely that the alliance would be Islamist-led, as the opposition would be hoping to draw on the broad political support and fundraising opportunities of the Somali diaspora.
+Notably, the alliance announced it would refuse to engage in talks with the Transitional Federal Government unless Ethiopian forces withdrew from Somalia.
+Days following its formation, the US ambassador to Kenya and the US envoy to Somalia both publicly dismissed the ARS as an unimportant organization.